k3ssen/SymfonyVuetified/README.md

 <fetch-component url="/url-to-controller-action"></fetch-component>
 ```

-The `base.vue.twig` file in this project checks if a fetch was used to choose the suitable file to extend:
+The `base.html.twig` file in this project checks if a fetch was used to choose the suitable file to extend:
 if you're using fetch, only a template and the script will be loaded.
 Otherwise the entire page is loaded.

 ## Symfony's FormView as Vue component